M-Aloysie/A_Tech/README.md

 2. Clone this repository to your local machine:

    git clone https://github.com/M-Aloysie/A_Tech
-3. Start XAMPP and ensure that Apache and MySQL are running.
+3. Start and ensure that Apache and MySQL are running.

-4. Then Open your web browser and navigate to http://localhost/A_Tech/
+4. Then Open [XAMPP] your web browser and navigate to http://localhost/A_Tech/

+### Languages Used

+- HTML
+- CSS
+- Javascript
+- PHP